drobin04/Dashboardify/to-do.md

 [Migrating to-do section to Issues page]

+* bug - setup - auth mode dropdown currently repeats a value.
+Need to make it to where the static values get added maybe only if they're not the one already selected by the db setting?
 * Update usercss.php to pull css from dashboard instead of globally for user.
 Or perhaps break it out to either / both distinct options.

 * Module for SMTP / Email